MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nf-netadapter-netreceivefiltergetmulticastaddresslist.md

 ## -description

-The **NetReceiveFilterGetMulticastAddressList** function retrieves the list of addresses that can receive multicast packets.
+The **NetReceiveFilterGetMulticastAddressList** function retrieves a net adapter's list of addresses that can receive multicast packets.

 ## -parameters